bengro/w0rd.it/README.md

 * Inspired by [what3words](https://what3words.com/).

 ## Development
 The backend is "serverlessly" deployed on Google Firebase.
-The frontend is written in React.
+The frontend is quickly hacked together in React.
 This is a side project.

 ## Deployment
 To deploy everything to firebase run: